 The House Maraston was built north of the current cistern.
-It still holds two entrance doors and the corresponding show windows on the ground floor.
-On the first floor there is a stone balcony along the entire length of the façade.
+The two entrance doors and the corresponding show windows on the ground floor are preserved.
+On the first floor, there is a stone balcony along the entire length of the façade.
 It has massive stone consoles and parapets also made from domestic stone.
-The metal balustrade was produced by blacksmiths from Vižinada before the Second World War.
-The representative appearance and the size of the stone balcony is interesting in the typology of similar Istrian buildings, although it is most probably made from elements that belonged to earlier buildings, or according to the architectural stone plastics made from before the balcony was built in.
-With the restoration and restructuring programme, the House Maraston will become the Visitor Centre “Tastes of the past”, where visitors can see presentations of the cultural heritage of the area.
+The metal balustrade was made by blacksmiths from Vižinada before the Second World War.
+The representative appearance and the size of the stone balcony is part of the typology of similar Istrian buildings, although it is most probably made from elements that belonged to earlier buildings, or according to the architectural stone plastics made from before the balcony was built.
+With the restoration and restructuring programme, the House Maraston became a Visitor Centre, where visitors can see presentations of the cultural heritage of the area.

 It presents a unique combination of folk tales, historical facts and contemporary tourist offers that will inform, educate and enable visitors to spend quality free time in an original and interesting way using modern technology and creative ways of interpretation.
 The topics covered are incorporated into the space concept on the four levels of the building: